MingzhenAo/Constraint-Programming/README.md

 2. Users can run the model by command prompt.
 The usage of the command is "minizinc [<option>] [-I <include path>]  <model>.mzn [<data>.dzn ...] or just <flat>.fzn".
 <br />For example, if the user want to execute the same model in 1, he or she can inputs "minizinc --solver chuffed ...\project-2020-s2-puzzle-constraints\IQTwist\start\model1\model1.mzn" in command prompt.

 ## IQ Twist
 All the experiments and corresponding scripts about IQ Twist has been stored in it.
 * start, junior, expert, master and wizard

   The names represent different difficulties.
-Each of them contains 24 files that name as model1, model2 and so on.
+Each of them contains 24 folders that name as model1, model2 and so on.
+  There is a total of 120 folders that represent the 120 problems in IQ Twist booklet.
-  For each of these files, there are correspondings Minizinc (.mzn) file, Flatzinc (.fzn) file, (.ozn) file and other 9 log files to log the result of each solver.
+  For each folder, there is corresponding Minizinc file (.mzn), Flatzinc file (.fzn), (.ozn) and other 9 log files that log the result of each solver.
   The Flatzinc file is a bridge for the Minizinc to connect with other solvers.
 And the (.ozn) file is a byproduct in the process of transferring Minizinc file to Flatzinc file, it can be deleted after Flatzinc has been created.
 * CSPmodel.mzn